Pink Sweets: Ibara Sorekara

 Pink Sweets: Ibara Sorekara (ピンクスウィーツ　～鋳薔薇それから～, Pinku Suītsu: Ibara Sorekara) is a 2006 manic shooter by Cave released for Japanese arcades.
 It was released for the Xbox 360 in 2011.

 Pink Sweets is the sequel to the 2005 game Ibara.

 Gameplay

-The game has heavy Raizing influences.

 Pink Sweets is the sequel to Ibara, and features the stage 1-5 bosses from Ibara as playable characters.

 Players get to pilot the gals and use a barrier/shot system to defeat flitting enemies as well as end-level bosses of the pastel-colored type.
 Enemies besides bosses are named after food.
 During the game, the gals yelp and intonate various sayings to steel themselves for battle.

+Early arcade versions had an easy way to obtain infinite lives: if the players get 6 extra ships in reserve, the ships counter never goes below 2.
+Without this glitch, it is considered one of the hardest shoot-em-up arcade games.

 Plot

 In Pink Sweets, the sixth and final Guardian in Ibara, did not die.
 Neither did any of the Rose sisters.
 Instead, they shifted from the dark side to the light.